 But, I already know EXACTLY what flowers I want!

 That’s awesome!
 You probably spent a long time figuring out exactly what you like, why, and you’ve been saving that one photo for months, if not years!
 But there’s a few things to consider: seasonality: year to year, the growing season is always different.
 Color tones change, varieties may or not be available.
 Your photographer may edit the image differently, the day may be really sunny, or overcast.
 And, there’s the issue of copying… wouldn’t you rather have wedding flowers customized your goals for your wedding, and to your personality?
+We’d rather made your photos the new trend on Pinterest.
 Additionally, what is coming off the fields may be sheer perfection for your color palette and style of wedding, but might be an unexpected trial variety that we didn’t know about, or perhaps something bloomed early and is at its peak.
 By designing based on color palette and how the flowers will be used, we have the flexibility to make those final decisions that will make your wedding flowers unique to you.

 Are all your flowers locally grown?

 Rose and Laurel is a proud member of the Slow Flower Society.
 Part of this membership means that we prioritize the use of locally grown, and USA grown flowers in all our flower designs.
 This does not mean that we eschew the use of imported flowers.
-But, we make sure that we have exhausted every local and USA grown option before we make the decision to import flowers from Holland, South American, New Zealand and Japan (to name a few of the major international producers).
+But, we make sure that we have exhausted every local and USA grown option before we make the decision to import flowers from the Netherlands, South America, New Zealand and Japan (to name a few of the major international producers).

 Read More: Why I Design with Local Flowers